If you are not already familiar with how to use SPICE data, take a moment to read about using SPICE data.

 It might be that a one-time effort to obtain some SPICE data will be sufficient for your science or engineering purposes.
-But be aware that, later, new SPICE data might be produced that would be of interest to you.
+But be aware that, later on, new SPICE data might have been produced that would be of interest to you.
 We suggest you read Data Updates to learn more.

-Selecting the appropriate kernels to use in your work might be straightforward, or might require some thought and due consideration.
+Selecting the appropriate kernels to use in your work might be straightforward, but it might require careful thought.
 We suggest you read Kernel Selection to learn more.

 regarding accessing all three categories of SPICE data is available from the NAIF server.

-Insufficient or missing data is often the cause of a user's problem with SPICE.
+Insufficient or missing data is often the cause of a user's problem when trying to use SPICE.
 Take a look at this note on missing data for some pointers.